f3-factory/F3com-data/api-reference/main.md

 </div>

 The framework API documentation is also contained in `lib/api/index.html` of the distribution package.
-F3 uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to generate output in compiled HTML format.
+F3 uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/ "Doxygen is a tool for generating documentation from annotated source code") to generate the documentation in HTML format.